framer/motion/packages/framer-motion/README.md

 <hr>
 <br>

-Motion One for React is an open source, production-ready library that’s designed for all creative developers.
+Motion for React is an open source, production-ready library that’s designed for all creative developers.

 It's the only animation library with a hybrid engine, combining the power of JavaScript animations combined with the performance of native browser APIs.